 A lot of the time, yes.
-I've always been a voracious bookworm and am addicted to learning new things.
-While studying at Michigan State I worked for the university library and now I work for the University of Auckland Library on a very Brown project where I scan and digitally process the national archive of heritage maps.
-I think we're closing in on 22,000 sheets this year.
+I've always been a voracious reader and am addicted to learning.
+While at uni I worked for the Michigan State University Library and after moving to New Zealand I spent seven years working for the University of Auckland Library on a very Brown project where I digitised NZ's national archive of 25,000 heritage maps.
+Now I work for Land Information New Zealand maintaining our national topographic map series.

 - Do you love books and do you daydream a lot?

 Yes and yes.
-I've always wanted to write my own insanely complicated book series but awesome as it may be in my head, I don't have the patience and pacing to finish a book.
+I've always wanted to write my own insanely complicated book series, but awesome as it may be in my head, I don't have the patience and focus to finish a book.